lavanya128/GifTastic/README.md

 # Description

-* created an array of strings, each one related to a category and Saved it to a variable called movCat(movie category).
+* Created an array of strings, each one related to a category and Saved it to a variable called movCat(movie category).

 * The app takes the categories in this array and create buttons in our HTML.